Tech & Society

 Just last month, US Senator Al Franken penalized Facebook lawyers over the company’s willingness to accept political ads paid for using suspicious, foreign money, and his frustration regarding their evasive responses is abundantly clear.

 Across the pond in the UK, fresh evidence has arisen suggesting that Russia had interfered with the UK’s vote on Brexit.
 Theresa May accused Vladimir Putin of “weaponising information” and “planting fake stories and photo-shopped images” to influence the referendum.
-As result, Members of Parliment have demanded Facebook and Twitter hand over information regarding Russian meddling.
+As a result, Members of Parliment have demanded Facebook and Twitter hand over information regarding Russian meddling.

 Sadly these two are not the only countries to be affected.
 According to a recent report from “Freedom on the Net”, at least 30 governments from across the world are utilizing “keyboard armies” to spread propaganda and attack critics.